HDTV Set Up

 Step 2: Hook-Up

 Depending on the type of service(s) you may have.
 You may be getting the programs you watch from a variety of sources.
-This could be cable, satellite, media streaming devices and even over-the-air broadcast.
+This could be cable, satellite, media streaming devices and even over-the-air broadcasts.
 All of these sources will require some sort of connection to your display.

 If you have cable or satellite, the set-top boxes and/or DVR units you have were most likely installed by that particular service provider.
 These devices are usually hooked up to your TV via HDMI cables.

-Many consumers with cable TV including myself will run down to their local cable provider’s office and pick-up the equipment they need and once home, hook these devices up themselves.
+Many consumers with cable TV including myself will run down to their local cable provider’s office and pick up the equipment they need and once home, hook these devices up themselves.

-If you choose to go this route, follow the instructions that are supplied with the equipment, or go online to the cable providers website for installation help if you are not familiar with hooking up this type of equipment.
+If you choose to go this route, follow the instructions that are supplied with the equipment, or go online to the cable provider’s website for installation help if you are not familiar with hooking up this type of equipment.

 Hooking up a cable box is pretty simple: Before plugging the box up for power, run a coax cable from the cable wall jack and into the antenna/cable input connection on the cable box.
 Next, and depending on your connection type.
 Connect the cable box to the TV using an HDMI cable.
 The HDMI ports will be clearly labeled on each device.
 If you do not subscribe to high definition service from your cable provider you may or may not need a cable box for basic cable service depending on your provider.
 In some cases, you may still need a cable box for expanded basic service.
 In this case, you will need a second coax cable(if there is no HDMI port) and connect it to the” out to TV” coax connection on the back of the box and run the other end of the coax cable to the back of the TV’s “antenna in” coax connection.